cs5055/localizer-documentation/src/products/firefox_desktop/testing.md

 ### Test the installer on Windows

 Download the installer version and make sure that everything is working correctly.
 In the [FTP folder](http://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central-l10n/) you have both the Full Installer and the Stub Installer (downloading the package from Internet).
-You should test both at least once.,
+You should test both at least once.

 ## Photon